Vman45/elucidate/README.md

 ### Update local repository

+Be sure to check for updates at least once a week.
-Change to ~/.elucidate/ and run:
+In order to do this,change to ~/.elucidate/ and run:

 ```bash
 git pull